-Most of the Greenbelt is New York City park land featuring natural areas as well as traditional parks.
+Most of the Greenbelt is New York City parkland featuring natural areas as well as traditional parks.
 LaTourette, Willowbrook and High Rock feature different environments and activities.
-Several privately-owned parcels of land, such as Pouch Camp, Richmond Country Country Club golf course and Moravian Cemetery, are within Greenbelt boundaries.
-Other parcels, such as Seaview Hospital and Home are designated City properties, yet not park land.
+Several privately-owned parcels of land, such as Pouch Boy Scout Camp, Richmond Country Country Club golf course and Moravian Cemetery, are within Greenbelt boundaries.
+Other parcels, such as Seaview Hospital and Home are designated City properties, yet not parkland.

 The Greenbelt is home to the Greenbelt Nature and Recreation Centers.
 These state-of-the art public facilities serve visitors in myriad ways while showcasing Greenbelt scenery and fostering environmental education, park stewardship and a healthy lifestyle.

-“Into the Outdoors,” programs, workshops and special events, sponsored, in part, by Con Edison, take place throughout the year at the Center and along the trail system.
+“Into the Outdoors,” programs, workshops and special events, sponsored, in part, by Con Edison, take place throughout the year at the Nature Center and in our great outdoors

 Explore our website, calendar of events, trail map to acquaint yourself with the Greenbelt as you plan your visit.
 We look forward to seeing you soon and often in Staten Island’s “great outdoors!”